-Inter-relationship between significant unobservable Valuation Significant unobservable inputs and fair value Item technique inputs measurement Financial assets at fair value through profit or loss - convertible bonds Revenue method (Discounted Cash Flow Method) ·Discounted rate in lack of market liquidity as of 2021 was 27.87% •The higher the discounted rate is, the lower the fair value will be.
+Significant Inter-relationship between significant unobservable inputs and fair value Item Valuation technique unobservable inputs measurement Financial assets at fair value through profit or loss - convertible bonds Revenue method (Discounted Cash Flow Method) •Discounted rate in lack of market liquidity as of December 31, 2023 and 2022 was 37.02% and 30.68%. •The higher the discounted rate is, the lower the fair value will be.

-(u) Financial risk management
+- (u) Financial risk management - (i) Briefings

-(i) Briefings

-The Company is exposed to the following risks arising from financial instruments:
+The Company is exposed to the following risks arising from financial instruments :